 Speak with your insurer for more information on obtaining a Green Card for any trip post-Transition Period.

 Pets will still be able continue to travel from the UK to the EU during the Transition Period.
 After 31 December the requirements for documents and health checks may change.

 You must get your dog or cat microchipped and then vaccinated against rabies before it can travel.

 Currently you can travel in the EU with guaranteed surcharge-free roaming.
 This means you can use your mobile devices to make calls, send texts and use mobile data services for no more than you would be charged when in the UK.

-Once the UK has left the EU, it is likely that roaming will remain surcharge-free however the amount that EU mobile operators would be able to charge UK operators for providing roaming services would no longer be regulated.
+Roaming will remain surcharge-free post-Transition Period however the amount that EU mobile operators would be able to charge UK operators for providing roaming services would no longer be regulated.
 This would mean that surcharge-free roaming when you travel to the EU could no longer be guaranteed.